gerritnowald/budget_book/README.md

 ## transactions database

-Initially, transactions are exported from online banking as a csv file.
+Initially, transactions (e.g. from the last year) are exported from online banking as a csv file.
 These form the database, stored locally on your hard drive.
 The minimal required columns are
 - date